 At Branston C of E Infant Academy, we believe mathematics is an important part of children’s development throughout school.
 It is an essential part of everyday life and, with this is mind, the purpose of Mathematics at Branston C of E Infant Academy is to develop the children’s ability to solve problems; to reason; to think logically and to work systematically and accurately.
 All children will be challenged and encouraged to excel in Maths.
 New mathematical concepts will be introduced in a Mastery style using a ‘Concrete, Pictorial and Abstract’ approach; thus enabling all children to experience hands-on learning when discovering new mathematical topics, and allowing them to have clear models and images to aid their understanding.
 Arithmetic and basic maths skills will be practised regularly to ensure key mathematical concepts are embedded and the children are able to recall this information to more clearly see the links between topics in Maths.

 Our mastery approach to the curriculum is designed to sequentially develop the children's knowledge and understanding of mathematical concepts from the Early Years through to the end of Y2.
-We use the White Rose scheme of work to inform our planning and lessons.
+In EYFS children are taught using the NCETM Mastering Number materials and the White Rose scheme.
+In KS1 we use the White Rose scheme of work to inform our planning and lessons.
 Lessons are taught using small steps to build a deep long-term understanding.
 We regularly use a Concrete, Pictorial and Abstract approach to guide children through their understanding of mathematical processes.
 The calculation policy is used within school to ensure a consistent approach to teaching the four operations over time.
 At the start of each new topic, key vocabulary is introduced and it is then revisited regularly to develop language acquisition and mathematical understanding.
 When appropriate consolidation lessons are used to revisit previous learning and to ensure maths skills are embedded.

 We use NCETM’s Mastering Number program to ensure basic maths skills and knowledge are taught regularly, focussing on key areas including place value and the four operations.